 Instead of waiting until an issue arises after leaving an employer, you can save yourself a lot of stress and hassle by consulting with an attorney to make an agreement more favorable for you.
 These negotiations may include restricting the timeframe or radius that narrows the scope of when, where, and how you are able to compete or solicit customers so that you can continue to work untethered in your chosen industry or profession.

-If you have been threatened with a lawsuit regarding a covenant not to compete or non-solicitation agreement, our attorneys have over 40 years of combined litigation experience to help you navigate your way through such a lawsuit, and perhaps, even avoid one entirely.
+If you have been threatened with a lawsuit regarding a covenant not to compete or non-solicitation agreement, our attorneys’ combined litigation experience can help you navigate your way through such a lawsuit, and perhaps even avoid one entirely.

-At DeBlasio & Gower, our attorneys we have worked with employees and employers in many different industries throughout the Chicago are and Illinois.
+At DeBlasio Law Group, our attorneys have worked with employees and employers in many different industries throughout the Chicago area and Illinois.

-DeBlasio & Gower LLC’s founding member, Attorney Antonio DeBlasio, has served clients in the Chicago area for over 27 years.
-He has been selected by Super Lawyers® for Business Litigation in 2008 and in each year from 2014 through 2021.
+DeBlasio Law Group’s founding member, attorney Antonio DeBlasio, has served clients in the Chicago area for over 30 years.
+He has been selected by Super Lawyers® for Business Litigation in 2008 and in each year from 2014 through 2024.
 Only 5% of attorneys in Illinois receive this distinction.
-Contact Mr. DeBlasio at (630) 560-1123 or via our website, www.dgllc.net to schedule a consultation regarding your covenant not to compete and non-solicitation agreement case.
+Contact Mr. DeBlasio at (630) 560-1123 or via our website, www.DGLLC.net/contact to schedule a consultation regarding your covenant not to compete and non-solicitation agreement case.